Managing my personal knowledge base

 I thought quite a bit about this question, and previously I did not adhere to any predefined rules regarding this matter.
 To gain a better understanding of my habits and to decide what worked best in the past, I looked through my notes from the last years that were spread over multiple applications and lots of files.
 I tried to find common patterns:

 I am a visual learner and prefer written content over audio.
-However, there are many types of audio sources that everybody encounters:
+However, there are many types of audio sources that everybody encounters:- Meetings

 Sometimes I think of a question that I would like to ask someone specific, who is not available at the moment.
 The question and its eventual answer are a nice use case for a note.